quinceyvd/cineflux/README.md

 3. Create a TMDB API key
    - Visit the TMDB website and create an account.
    - Generate an API key in your TMDB account settings.
-   - Store the API key in a .env file stored in the root directory like this: `API_KEY: <key>`
+   - Store the API key in a `.env` file located in the root directory, like this: `API_KEY: <key>`
 4. Start the development server
    ```bash
    npm run dev
    ```
-   You can now view Cineflux locally by visiting `localhost:3000` in the browser.
+   You can now access Cineflux locally by visiting `localhost:3000` in the browser.